ASKurz/blogdown/content/blog/2023-06-25-causal-inference-with-beta-regression/index.md

 ## Reload the data

-In post, we’ll be continuing on with our `hoorelbeke2021` data set from the [last post](https://solomonkurz.netlify.app/blog/2023-06-19-causal-inference-with-change-scores/) on change scores.
+In this post, we’ll be continuing on with our `hoorelbeke2021` data set from the [last post](https://solomonkurz.netlify.app/blog/2023-06-19-causal-inference-with-change-scores/) on change scores.
 These data, recall, come from Hoorelbeke et al. ([2021](#ref-hoorelbeke2021preventing)), who saved them in a `Baseline & FU rating.sav` file uploaded to the OSF at https://osf.io/6ptu5/. ⚠️ For this next code block to work on your computer, you will need to first download that `Baseline & FU rating.sav` file, and then save that file in a `data` subfolder in your working directory.

 ``` r
 # packages